-The Tamr matching model can then include a match or no-match suggestion and a level of confidence for that suggestion when generating sets of record pairs.
+The Tamr matching model can then generate additional sets of record pairs that include a match or no-match suggestion and a level of confidence for that suggestion.
 Curators assign these record pairs to reviewers so that they can contribute their expertise in identifying correct and incorrect matches and correct and incorrect no-matches.
 Curators then validate the work of the reviewers and accept or reject their input.
 See Curating and Reviewing Record Pairs.

 The Tamr matching model also generates record clusters, so step 3 can begin while step 2 is ongoing.

 Because more than two records can refer to the same real-world entity, the next step in a mastering project uses all of the input about what makes a pair of records match or not to find and cluster all matching records together.
 See Curating and Reviewing Record Clusters.

 - Identifies records that refer to the same real-world entity.